Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 Encouraging Writing - Unschooled Teens

-I used things like this to help create what I considered an appropriate amount of written material that I could use to demonstrate progress in writing skills.
-Using interests as a springboard for coming up with some kind of documentation process - and not hiding the fact that it is to enable registration renewal - might work for you and your son.
+I used projects like this to help create and amass what I considered an appropriate amount of written material I could use to demonstrate progress in writing skills.

 Coming up with ideas is hard to start with but does get easier.
 The main thing is to get over the motivation hurdle.
 For my son the thought of not being approved to home educate and having to go to school (and lose that awesome everyday freedom) would have been enough to grudgingly produce a dozen or so writing projects a year about topics of high interest.